conda/conda/docs/source/user-guide/concepts/packages.rst

 The .conda file format consists of an outer, uncompressed ZIP-format container, with two inner compressed .tar files.
 The inner files are compressed using Zstandard (ztsd).

-Ztsd is the current implementation but it is not part of the spec.
-This means that the inside format does not matter as long as libarchive knows what to do with it.
+For the .conda format's initial internal compression format support, we chose Zstandard (zstd).
+The actual compression format used does not matter, as long as the format is supported by libarchive.
+The compression format may change in the future as more advanced compression algorithms are developed and no change to the .conda format is necessary.
+Only an updated libarchive would be required to add a new compression format to .conda files.

 These compressed files can be significantly smaller than their bzip2 equivalents.
 In addition, they decompress much more quickly.